-- i IMPORTANT: For a DAG, if the cluster resource Cluster Name is offline, the plug-in does not retrieve the DAG name and the Database Availability Group Name field is blank.
-To enter a name for the DAG, selecting the Edit DAG name check box, as described in the next step. - 4 If you are using a Virtual Client for a DAG that does not use a CNO or IP address, do the following: - a Select the Edit DAG name check box. - b In the Database Availability Group Name field, enter the name of the DAG.
+- i IMPORTANT: Ensure that the name in the Database Availability Group Name field is the name of the DAG that you want to protect.
+For a DAG, if the cluster resource Cluster Name cannot be accessed or is offline, the plug-in does not retrieve the DAG name and the Database Availability Group Name field is blank.
+To enter a name for the DAG, select the Edit DAG name check box, as described in the next step. - 4 If you are using a Virtual Client for a DAG that does not use a CNO or IP address, do the following: - a Select the Edit DAG name check box. - b In the Database Availability Group Name field, enter the name of the DAG.